Effective date: August 22, 2019

 We have no control over and assume no responsibility for the content, privacy policies or practices of any third party sites or services.

 Our Service does not address anyone under the age of 13 (“Children”).
 If you’re a child under the age of 13, you may not have an account on Spectrum.
+Other countries may have different minimum age limits, and if you are below the minimum age for providing consent for data collection in your country, you may not use GitHub without obtaining your parents' or legal guardians' consent.

 We do not knowingly collect personally identifiable information from anyone under the age of 13.
 If you are a parent or guardian and you are aware that your Children has provided us with Personal Data, please contact us.
 If we become aware that we have collected Personal Data from children without verification of parental consent, we take steps to remove that information from our servers.